BhavishyaPuttagunta/BhavishyaPuttagunta/README.md

 **Data Engineer:Princeton IT Services**
 **Client:New York Power Authority**
 *May 2024 – Present*
-- Designed and implemented scalable ETL processes, enhancing data flow principles aligning with business needs.
+- Leading the end-to-end migration of enterprise CRM (Microsoft Dynamics 365) and SAP ERP data to Ataccama Cloud, enhancing data quality, governance, and cloud-based scalability.
-- Successfully installed, configured, and implemented the Ataccama One DQ Suite, ensuring 100% alignment with architecture defined by the Solution Engineering team.
+- Developed scalable and optimized ETL pipelines to support seamless data integration across Financial Management, Procurement, Supply Chain, and Asset Management modules.
-- Optimized data governance processes for Financial Management, Procurement, Supply Chain, and Asset Management in SAP ERP, reducing data-related downtime by 15%.
+- Successfully onboarded high-volume datasets into Ataccama, improving data quality scores by 25% and reducing data-related downtime by 15%.
-- Assessed and migrated over 500 data quality business rules from Trillium DQ to Ataccama, achieving a 20% efficiency increase.
+- Assessed and transitioned over 500+ business rules from legacy Trillium DQ to Ataccama, boosting rule execution efficiency by 20% and ensuring 100% compliance with governance frameworks.
-- Onboarded modules to Ataccama, improving data quality scores for Microsoft Dynamics 365 CRM datasets by 25% and achieving 95% platform adoption with cross-functional teams.
+- Partnered with solution architects to align migration architecture with strategic data governance initiatives, accelerating Ataccama platform adoption to 95% across functional teams.
-- Enhanced data governance through Ataccama One, leading to a 20% governance efficiency increase.
+- Built internal monitoring dashboards using Tableau for governance KPIs and data profiling metrics, reducing dashboard load time from 45.8s to 4.5s and improving visibility into data health.
-- Designed a dashboard using Tableau like data visualization technology.
-Architectured, implemented and deployed new data models and data processes in production.Performed data analysis to generate business insights and managed data warehouse plans for a group of Meta products.
+- Communicated complex data strategies and migration roadmaps to non-technical stakeholders, bridging the gap between business objectives and technical execution.
-- The load time of a dashboard was increased from 45.8s to 4.5s.
+- Ensured adherence to high ethical standards in data privacy and governance, championing a strong risk-aware culture during cloud migration.

 **Client: Princeton IT Services (Internal Project)**
 - Developed a security tool to check and validate existing DNS Records for DMARC, DKIM and SPF Records.